| Item No. | Item Name/Price | Description | Item Picture |

 |

 This lantern is patterned after an original that I saw in an antique shop selling for $375.00.
 The only difference from the original is that it had beveled glass panels.
 This lantern is 3 1/2 inches across and is 14 inches high (not including the bail).
 It accepts a standard 3/4 to 7/8 inch candle.
-Access is through the back which is a reflective tin that is easily slid up.
-The glass is imported German glass that I use in all my lanterns as it has a slightly wavy appearance giving the lantern a more historic appearance.
-Available in bright tin, antiqued tin, or copper.
+Access is through the back which is of the smae material as the Lantern that is easily slid up.
+Available in Bright Tin, Antiqued Tin, or Copper.

 View Larger Picture |